 The Third Eye Pressure Point

 The midpoint between the eyebrows is the third eye pressure point and is well-known for its ability to help alleviate headache pain.
-It can also help alleviate tension in your head, face, and eyes.
+It can also help reduce tension in your head, face, and eyes.
 To activate this spot, simply press the area with your finger and apply pressure, holding it for several minutes.
 Doing this several times a week can help alleviate chronic headache pain as well as sinus problems.
+Some experts believe that the third eye pressure point can also help boost melatonin production, thus providing additional benefits even beyond headache relief.

 Bright Light Pressure Point